TreeLLi/treelli.github.io/_pages/about.md

 * AI Society and LLM Agent
 * AI+ Applications: healthcare, robotics, business

-I'm always happy 😄 to **collaboration** and **connection**, so feel free to get in touch!
-I'm also looking for self-motivated students to explore exciting research directions together — if you're interested, reach out and let's grab a coffee ☕.
+I'm always open to **collaboration** and **connection**, so feel free to get in touch!
+I'm also looking for self-motivated students to explore exciting research directions together — if you're interested, reach out and let's grab a (cyber) ☕.